 LESSON #5: EVERYTHING IS AN OPPORTUNITY

-Right before the retreat I finished another book by Ryan called The Obstacle Is The Way.
-Damn you Ryan for writing such good books.
+Right before the silent retreat, I finished another book by Ryan called The Obstacle Is The Way.
+Damn you, Ryan, for writing such good books.

-During the retreat I was constantly reminded of the Stoic philosophy featured in it.
+During the silent retreat, I was constantly reminded of the Stoic philosophy featured in it.
 I paraphrase some of the lessons in that book below.